GRAPHENE X FAQ FOR READY-MIX PRODUCERS

 How Is It Different from Traditional Additives?

+Traditional additives often improve workability or set time.
 Graphene X is designed to support microstructural improvement at the nano level, which may allow cement optimization and strength improvement at the same time.
+It is not just a plasticizer or fiber replacement.

 Does It Replace My Current Additives?